Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@ note

-Future versions will likely see a macro to set up the render/cancel/progress-bar part of the widget program with less ceremony.
+Future versions will likely see a macro to set up the render/cancel/progress-bar part of the Widget program with less ceremony.

 @@@